Privatehive/gcp-hosted-github-runner/README.md

   machine_type              = "c2d-highcpu-8" // The machine type of the VM instance.
   github_runner_group_id    = 1 // The GitHub Organization/Enterprise runner group ID.
 Has no effect for GitHub Repositories.

-  // Provide at least one of the following variables (github_enterprise can't be combined with github_organization or github_repositories): github_enterprise         = "<enterprise_name>" // Provide the name of the GitHub Enterprise. github_organization       = "<organization_name>" // Provide the name of the GitHub Organization.
-  github_repositories       = ["<repository_user/repository_name>"] // Provide USER/NAME of at least one GitHub Repository.
+  // Provide only ONE of the following variables: github_enterprise         = "<enterprise_name>" // Provide the name of the GitHub Enterprise. github_organization       = "<organization_name>" // Provide the name of the GitHub Organization. github_repositories       = ["<repository_user/repository_name>"] // Provide USER/NAME of at least one GitHub Repository.